 - No other user can be editing the target version.
 The exception is if the target version is Default.
 You can reconcile against Default even when other users are editing it.

 - You must be able to view the target version, meaning it can be public or protected.
 If it is private, you must be the version owner or the geodatabase administrator.

 - If your workflow is such that one user edits and another user reconciles, make sure the user who reconciles has full permissions to all the feature classes and tables that have been modified in the version; otherwise, the user cannot reconcile.
 The user reconciling must have full permissions to both sides of any relationship that has been modified, including basic or composite relationships.
 In this type of workflow, the user reconciling must also have sufficient version permissions.
 The reconciling user must be able to modify the version to reconcile, meaning it must be public and must be able to view the target version, meaning the user must own the version, or it must be public or protected.

-To make changes to how conflicts are handled during the reconcile operation, see Versioning options for editing.
+To make changes to how conflicts are handled and what prompts are received during each reconcile operation, see Versioning options.

-- How you want conflicts to be defined.
-You have the following options:
+- Specify how you want to define conflicts using the following options:

-- How you want ArcGIS Pro to initially resolve conflicts.
-You have the following options:
+- Specify how you want to resolve conflicts using the following options: